-- Cataract surgery is the most commonly performed surgery in Australia and New Zealand; the procedure is considered an outpatient procedure, which typically takes less than an hour and does not require an overnight stay
+- Cataract surgery is the most commonly performed surgery in Australia.
+The procedure typically takes less than half an hour and does not require an overnight stay

 - The lens implants are permanent and ordinarily do not need to be replaced – they are good for the life of the patient

 - Driving is not permitted for 24 hours following surgery, due to the sedation used

-- It is also quite normal to be sensitive to bright lights after surgery.
-You will be given a pair of dark glasses to aid with this if necessary.
-It is important after cataract surgery to not rub the eye.
-For two weeks following surgery, it is also advised to avoid:
+- Light sensitivity: It is also quite normal to be sensitive to light after surgery.
+You will be given a pair of dark glasses after your procedure

 - You must avoid:

 - Engaging in strenuous activity/exercise, gardening, or heavy lifting (greater than 10kg) for two weeks

 - Allowing water/shampoo to come into direct contact with the eye for two weeks